kwonzweig/store-demand-forecast-model/README.md

 ## Training the Model

-A pretrained model is already provided, but you can run the training script to update the model registry.
+A pretrained model is already provided as model.pkl, but you can run the training script to update the model registry.

 1. **Prepare the dataset**: